 A recent trip to a popular department store had me buying Christmas and Thanksgiving items at 95% off.
 Seasonal items will be the heaviest discounted.
 Avoid food items because they will not save well.
 Wrap scented candles in cellophane and store in a cool place to extend their scent.

-With the stores trying to rid themselves of Christmas inventory (Target is now 70% off!), you can score some pretty amazing deals that aren't just bound by a December holiday.
+With the stores trying to rid themselves of Christmas inventory, you can score some pretty amazing deals that aren't just bound by a December holiday.
 Small toys are perfect for Easter baskets, and red and white themed chocolates are perfect for Valentine's Day!
-The haul below retailed for over $20 and will fit nicely in my toddler's Easter basket for only $6.
-Now if only I can find a place to store it.

 I just bought this gourmet coffee for 30 cents!
 The original price was $3.99.
 That's a 92% savings.
 There is plenty of winter weather left to enjoy it.
 The Christmas package is the only reason it is so inexpensive.